Dan-school/DatabaseFinal/README.md

 # DatabaseFinal
-A copy of my COS457 final project
+A copy of my COS457 final project.

-[embed] DatabaseFinal/The Library!
-A COS 457 final presentation.pdf [/embed]
+The PDF gives an overview of the project.